The MEV is a translation of the Textus Receptus and the Jacob ben Hayyim edition of the Masoretic Text,

 using the King James Version as the base manuscript.

-The MEV is a literal word-for-word translation.
+The MEV is a literal translation.
 It is also often referred to as a formal correspondence translation.

 The Committee on Bible Translation began their work on the MEV in 2005 and completed it in 2013.